 Forest seeks village to grow up in

-Iberdrola launches the 'Innovation and sustainability in rural areas' challenge, in collaboration with Start-up Olé and with the support of the European Commission.
-A pioneering programme to promote the recovery of natural spaces in depopulated areas of Spain and Portugal through the conversion of burnt land or wasteland into forests.
+Cerdedo-Cotobade in Pontevedra, Liérganes in Cantabria and Muelas del Pan and San Cebrián de Castro in Zamora are the four winning villages of the 'Innovation and sustainability in rural areas' challenge, an initiative carried out by Iberdrola in collaboration with Start-up Olé and with the support of the European Commission.
+This is a pioneering program to promote the recovery of natural spaces in depopulated areas of Spain and Portugal through the conversion of burned or wasteland into forests.

 INNOVATION TO REFOREST VILLAGES IN SPAIN AND PORTUGAL

-The 'Innovation and sustainability in rural areas' challenge aims to attract investment, create jobs and generate projects in rural areas that ensure a better quality of life and services for the inhabitants of these areas.
-Open to all municipalities with less than 15,000 inhabitants in Spain and Portugal, the programme will assess the sustainability, entrepreneurship and innovation strategy of the candidates, with special attention to the promotion of renewable energies and the decarbonisation of their economic activity.
+The 'Innovation and sustainability in rural areas' challenge aimed to attract investment, create jobs and generate projects in rural areas that ensure a better quality of life and services for the inhabitants of these areas.
+Open to all municipalities with less than 15,000 inhabitants in Spain and Portugal, the programme assesed the sustainability, entrepreneurship and innovation strategy of the candidates, with special attention to the promotion of renewable energies and the decarbonisation of their economic activity.